HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-09.md

 ![config stack](img/ActualConfiguration.svg)

-- create json file in `keepconfig.d` with any name e.g. `portmagic.json`
+- Create a JSON file in `keepconfig.d` with any name, such as `portmagic.json`.
-- add the content like below
+- Add the content like below:

 !!! danger "[supersecret] isn't a good password"